ckopec-dev/Stem-Cheatsheets/Yaml.md

 - Type(!!): explictly expresses type.
 E.g. company: !!str Microsoft
 - Anchor(&): marks a snippet as reusable
 - Alias(*): reuses an anchored snippet
+- Override(<<:): allows an anchor snippet to be overridden when reused

 ## Documents